GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/customizing-content-for-different-users/en.md

 }
 ```

-In our case, if the user is an admin, we want to provide a different value for the `content` field.
-In the first operation, by using `content` as an `alias`, the result for the field can be dynamically computed from other fields:
+In our case, if the user is an admin, we want to provide a different value for the post's `content` field.
+While the second operation retrieves this field directly, the first operation uses `content` as an alias, and computes its value dynamically:

 ```graphql
 query RetrieveContentForAdminUser($postId: ID!)